t4ko-kun/dotfiles/README.md

 Typically no installation is required because config files are just placed into a particular directory specified by the corresponding program.
 For most programs it's your home directory `~` or a directory in `~/.config`.

 However stow needs a particular directory structure which specifies where to place the files in your file tree.
 Use the following instructions to adopt it:
-* Save the repo into a folder in your home directory `git clone https://gitlab.com/t4ko/dotfiles.git'
+1. Save the repo into a folder in your home directory `git clone https://gitlab.com/t4ko/dotfiles.git'
-* Change your working directory to the cloned folder `cd dotfiles`
+1. Change your working directory to the cloned folder `cd dotfiles`
-* Symlink the files for the specified program into your directory structure using stow 'stow <program>`
+1. Symlink the files for the specified program into your directory structure using stow `stow <program>`

 To install all files use
 `stow *` instead